DSC-IIITL/FOSS-Wiki/LCB2023040_Linux_FOSS.md

 Runs Everywhere: From phones to giant computers, Linux can handle almost anything, uses resources near to none.
 Linux: The Web's Secret Weapon

-What do think is the base of web?(MAgic??)
+What do think is the base of web?(Magic??)
 Not quite!
 A ton of web servers use Linux, basically the invisible engine keeping all those websites running smoothly.
 So, next time you shop online or chat with friends, remember, there's a good chance Linux is making it happen.

 Linux in Your Pocket